robbkidd/robbkidd.github.com/source/_posts/2016-03-10-run-dependency-services-in-docker.markdown

 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
 ```

-Then, if you put those run commands into a rake task:
+Then, if those run commands are in a rake task:

 ```bash run those containers again
 $ time be rake setup:docker